bahramiramazan/offset_similarity/README.md

 ---

-> 2. For fasttext, and also other models (except trained models and gpt4.0) `first set the variable experiment_name='cat1_solve_analogies fasttext and then  run the following:
+> 2. For fasttext, and also other models (except trained models and gpt4.0) `first set the variable experiment_name='cat1_solve_analogies'  and then  run the following:
-Note: change the data and model in lines 169-172 , Additional_Experiments.py , default is fasttext.
+Note: change the data and model in lines 169-172 , Additional_Experiments.py (default is fasttext).

 ```